 Simulations

-Simulations of the spiking neurons were performed using the BRIAN 2 simulator (Goodman & Brette, 2009) with a fixed time step dt=0.1 ms and a membrane time constant of τm=20 ms. All simulations were performed on a Packard bell EasyNote TK with 4GB RAM and 2,3 GHz AMD Athlon II P360 processor.
+Simulations of the spiking neural network were performed using the BRIAN 2 simulator (Goodman & Brette, 2009) with a fixed time step dt=0.1 ms and a membrane time constant of τm=20 ms. All simulations were performed on a Packard bell EasyNote TK with 4GB RAM and 2,3 GHz AMD Athlon II P360 processor.

 Simple neuron model